 During the first session, it became apparent that the Fellowship was unique and unmatched.
 No one else in the General Assembly had this pool of young professionals and pupils of various undergrad and graduate programs that was able to provide commitment to constituents and detailed analyses of policy.

-The Fellowship Today Currently, the Spencer Frye Fellowship continues to provide an ongoing opportunity for Fellows to actively see their impact in state politics, make a few friends along the way, and have fun while doing it all.
+The Spencer Frye Fellowship continues to provide an ongoing opportunity for Fellows to actively see their impact in state politics, make a few friends along the way, and have fun while doing it all.

 The Fellowship Program usually accepts around 25 students each year who are given the opportunity to grow as young professionals and leaders.